rudidude86/gura-lang.github.io/documents/File-Operation.md

     +--file-2.doc
     `--file-3.txt

-Function `path.dir()` creates an iterator that returns pathname of files and sub directories that exists in the specified directory.
+Function `path.dir()` creates an iterator that returns pathname of items that exists in the specified directory.
 For example, a call `path.dir('tb')` create an iterator that returns following strings.